coatyio/coaty-js/docs/man/migration-guide.md

   only routed between agents within a common namespace.
 This feature is backward-compatible with Coaty 1.

+### Changes in Sensor Things

+* You can now call `SensorSourceController.findSensor(predicate)` to look up a registered sensor satisfying a predicate.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).